 “Regrettably, the immune system protecting this global nervous system is weak and under persistent attack.
 The consequences of its failure cannot be overstated.
 As a result, it is time to start designing, engineering and building much more robust systems of self-protection – safeguards that can grow and adapt as rapidly as new technological threats are emerging into our world.”

 Each day people are becoming more and more connected to networks, becoming mindlessly dependent and utterly defenseless to the magnetic pull of digital devices.
 For most people, smart phones are charging right on their beds beside their sweet little heads; prime position for when that routine interruption of sleep occurs.
 They can reply to texts, update apps, or update status so they can be at one with the cyber waves emanating from their beloved “pets”.
 For some people their devices have become a function of their sleepwalking habits, but that’s a story for a different day, and a little too close to home.
-This dependency or obsession shows the true power of the machine and the willingness people have to deny cyberspace security preventative measures for the sake of Facebook likes, Twitter trends, or Candy Crush high scores.
-With this undeniable and overwhelming presence on the internet and throughout the world, malware is being spread effortlessly through the Web and is taking exponentially longer to detect.
+This dependency or obsession shows the true power of the machine and the willingness people have to deny cyberspace security preventative measures for the sake of likes, trends, mentions, and/or high scores.
+With this undeniable and paralyzing presence of the internet throughout the world, malware is being spread effortlessly through the Web and is taking exponentially longer to detect.
 Our trustworthiness and naivete could eventually end up costing us our identity,our economic standing, our family and friends, our possessions, or even our independence.

 Marc Goodman got his big break in the Los Angeles Police Department after showcasing his computer skills to his superiors.
-Back in 1995 skills were quite limited in comparison to today’s landscape, but still just as warranted and simply mind-blowing to behold.
-Amazing Marc performed the spellbinding spellcheck on Wordperfect and subsequently his career path swiftly began in high-tech policing.
+Back in 1995 typing was considered a skill, turning on the damn computer was an awe-inspiring process; in today’s landscape they’re not comparable, but still just as mind-blowing to behold.
+Amazing Marc amazed the white-collar crowd by performing the spellbinding spellcheck on Wordperfect and subsequently his career trajectory soared and began in high-tech policing.
 Since then, Marc has worked as the Futurist in Residence for the FBI, the U.S. Secret Service, Interpol, and has founded The Future Crimes Institute.
 The author prioritizes his focus on the projection of the future with a look at robotics, virtual reality, synthetic biology, artificial intelligence, nanotechnology, 3-D printing and quantum computing advances.
 The criminals of the future are adopting these bleeding edge technologies before government regulators and end users are able to even familiarize themselves with it, let alone respond accordingly.
-It doesn’t matter what comes around the corner, criminals are always several steps ahead looking for the next fence to climb or bridge to jump off.
+It doesn’t matter what comes around the corner, criminals are always several steps ahead looking for the next fence to climb or lead users to the bridge to jump off.
 The author provides some sound advice on how to: better prepare yourself, adopt preventative measures, and assess the upside and downside of interconnectivity.

 “As information technologies continue to double in their price performance, capacity, and bandwidth, amazing things become possible.
 Take for example the iPhone that hundreds of millions of users carry in their pockets today.
 Incredibly, it literally has more computer processing power than that which was available to all of NASA during the Apollo 11 moon landing 40 years ago.”